underscoreio/essential-slick/src/pages/basics.md

 //   Message(HAL,I'm sorry, Dave.
 I'm afraid I can't do that.,4))
 ~~~

-If you remember, we actually generated this query earlierstored it in the variable `halSays`.
+If you remember, we actually generated this query earlier and stored it in the variable `halSays`.
 We can get exactly the same results from the database by running this stored query instead:

 ~~~ scala
 scala> halSays.run